ps-copilot-sandbox/copilot-demo-github-javascript/README.md

 <br><br>

-This Repository provides Copilot Javascript (NodeJS) demos & workshops for developers.
+This Repository provides Copilot Javascript (NodeJS) **demos & workshops** for developers.

-- **Demos** can be used for training classes and live walkthrough exercises.
-They provide the steps to interactive with Copilot.
+- **Demos** are the guided approach for training classes and live walkthrough exercises.

-- **Workshops**
+- **Workshops** are the self-guided approach to learning exercises with Copilot.

+Both contain the necessary steps to complete the exercise.